LiWentomng/gradio-osprey-demo/README.md

 ```
 ## Acknowledgement

 The implementation is inspired by [gradio-box](https://github.com/ShoufaChen/gradio-box) and [gradio-app/gradio#3220](https://github.com/gradio-app/gradio/pull/3220), with several modifications to `gradio-3.36.1`.
-Thank you for their open-source contributions!
+Thanks for their open-source contributions!